Skip to Content

 A significant risk to Mamdani’s bus plan is that it could be undone by subsequent administrations at the local or state level.
 Solutions with sticking power often take longer and require more resources to develop and execute, because they tackle important but not necessarily urgent problems that will require politically and financially sustainable long-term solutions.

-BRT is the most obvious way of realizing Mamdani’s bus ambitions.
-It is simple to install, relatively inexpensive, and would dramatically increase bus speeds.
-In October, the New York Times highlighted how BRT would improve journeys on the B41, and international experts Annie Weinstock and Walter Hook have already provided data-backed recommendations for BRT locations throughout the city.
-But again, turning these recommendations into reality would require new forms of collaboration between DOT, DDC, and other NYC agencies that shape NYC streets to ensure time- and cost-efficient infrastructure design and construction.
+In October, the New York Times highlighted how BRT would improve journeys on the B41, and international experts Annie Weinstock and Walter Hook provided data-backed recommendations for BRT locations throughout the city.
+Turning these recommendations into reality would require new mechanisms of accountability between DOT, DDC, and other NYC agencies that shape NYC streets to ensure time- and cost-efficient infrastructure design and construction.

 Elevate buses to democratize the street and dignify riders

-This is an opportunity to steer the political narrative around buses in the right direction, by focusing on democratizing scarce street space for the greatest number of people instead of merely the wealthiest.
-Permanently designating street typologies to center buses in the NYC Streets Plan — which is due for an update in Mamdani’s term — would cement this priority.
+This is an opportunity to steer the political narrative around buses in the right direction, by focusing on democratizing scarce street space for the greatest number of people instead of the wealthiest.
+Permanently designating street typologies to place buses first in the NYC Streets Plan — which is due for an update in Mamdani’s term — would cement this priority.
 Behavioral campaigns that encourage New Yorkers to love their buses and treat bus operators with respect can transform the perception of buses and how their riders fit into our city.

-To truly upgrade the bus experience in New York, we have to dream even bigger than "fast and free."
 Becoming a city that dignifies the everyday experience of bus riders demands a concentrated, unified effort across the entire Mamdani administration and tough tradeoffs between powerful interests.
 If the mayor-elect has already proven anything, it is the ability to galvanize an unlikely coalition.
 His administration should put that to use and let New York City show the world what the future of buses can be.

 Stay in touch